elcodi/docs/cookbook/implementation/factory.md

 Factories usage is one of the most distinctive things in Elcodi architecture style.
-Every single entity in Elcodi ecosystem is created using its own Factory, so by default, an entity never should define its own construction state.
+Every single entity in Elcodi ecosystem is created using its own Factory, so by default, an entity should never define its own construction state.

-We strongly believe that an entity is not responsible of how should be created, so the factory has this responsibility.
-This means that an entity never should implement the `__construct()` method and never should initialize any variable.
+We strongly believe that an entity is not responsible of how it should be created, so the factory holds this responsibility.
+This means that an entity should never implement the `__construct()` method and it should never initialize any variable.

 Because in Elcodi all entity namespaces are defined by a parameter, any factory must use these parameters to create an instance.